noparkee/Graph-Clustering-based-DG/README.md

 We modified the DomainBed repo to utilize natural language.
 You have to download Domainbed dataset first.
 For more information, please see the original repo.

+To train the model on the domainbed, see `DomainBed/PACS.sh`.
+DomainBed/PACS.sh is a shell file to train the model on the PACS dataset.